-Study: More than 9 million U.S. adults lost health coverage in recessionDecember 9th, 2011 in Health /
+Study: More than 9 million U.S. adults lost health coverage in recessionDecember 9, 2011 in Medicine & Health / Health

 (Medical Xpress) -- An estimated 9.3 million American adults lost health insurance coverage as a result of increased unemployment during the recession of 2007-09, according to a newly published study by researchers at Cornell, Indiana and Carnegie Mellon universities.

 The study, titled "The Impact of the Macroeconomy on Health Insurance Coverage: Evidence From the Great Recession," relies on data from the Census Bureau's Survey of Income and Program Participation and monthly unemployment figures to generate accurate and up-to-date estimates for the effect of the state unemployment rate on health insurance coverage, both for the overall population and specific subgroups.

 The working paper was published online by the National Bureau of Economic Research.
 Authors are John Cawley, professor in the College of Human Ecology at Cornell University; Kosali Simon, professor in the School of Public and Environmental Affairs at Indiana University; and Asako Moriya, a recent Ph.D. in economics and public policy at Carnegie Mellon University.

 "The Great Recession of 2007-09 is the longest and deepest macroeconomic downturn in the United States since 1933," they write.
 "This paper documents the impact of higher unemployment rates on one important outcome: health insurance coverage."